techidaily/site-games-able/source/_posts/eliminating-error-262-on-roblox-games.md

  If none of the above fixes resolves the issue, you should uninstall and reinstall the Roblox client.
 Doing so will ensure that your connection to the game servers has not been interrupted by an underlying problem with the client's installation.

- Refer to our guide on[how to uninstall software on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to uninstall Roblox.
+ Refer to our guide on [how to uninstall software on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) to uninstall Roblox.
 Once Roblox has been uninstalled, navigate to its installation folder and delete any leftover files.
 After that, reinstall Roblox from scratch again.

 ## Play Roblox Without Being Interrupted